Roger Federer: Swiss loses in Italian Open on return to action

 World number one Rafael Nadal was taken to three sets by France's Gilles Simon but triumphed 7-6 (1) 6-7 (4) 6-2, while sixth seed Tomas Berdych of the Czech Republic beat Russia's Dmitry Tursunov 6-4 6-3.

-Women's top seed Serena Williams beat Andrea Petkovic 6-2 6-2 in the American's first match since suffering a thigh injury in Madrid.
+Women's top seed Serena Williams beat Andrea Petkovic 6-2 6-2 in the American's first match in Madrid.
 Maria Sharapova also progressed with a 6-3 7-5 victory against Monica Puig of Puerto Rico.

 Federer will get an unexpectedly quick opportunity to reunite with his family and will not play again before the French Open, which begins on 25 May.